9 Ways For Recruiters to Prioritize Hiring For Diversity

 One of the most impactful ways this is done?
 With an AI-powered CRM.

 Recruiters and hiring managers can look for candidates based on their fit for the job, as well as relevant skills.
-It also works by highlighting ‘lookalike’ candidates who are similar to existing employees that exhibit the ideal experiences and skills.
+It also works by highlighting ‘lookalike’ candidates who are similar to existing employees who exhibit the ideal experiences and skills.

 Not only does this provide employers with a rich set of highly qualified candidates, it creates a talent pool that's uninfluenced by any other factor outside of their ability to perform the job.